syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 > Rich Text Editor features are segregated into individual feature-wise modules.
 To use emoji picker, inject the Emoji picker module using the `RichTextEditor.Inject(EmojiPicker)`.

 ## Using the shortcut key to open the emoji picker

 In the Rich Text Editor, you can enable the instant display of the emoji picker by pressing the colon (:) key when typing a word prefix in an editor.
 This functionality allows you to easily access the emoji picker by simply typing a word and using a colon.

-If you open the emoji picker popup by typing a word prefix or starting a word followed by a colon (":"), you don't need to worry about filtering the particular emoji without using a text box.
+If you open the emoji picker popup by typing a word prefix followed by a colon (":"), you don't need to worry about filtering the particular emoji without using a text box.
 You can simply filter the emoji by typing a colon after the name of the emoji, and it will filter the emojis accordingly.

 ![JavaScript Rich Text Editor Emoji picker shortcut](./images/javaScript-richtexteditor-emoji-picker-shorcut.png)